9 Best AI Marketing Books to Read in 2026

 What Are the Best AI Marketing Books for Strategy?

 The best AI marketing strategy books are The AI Marketing Canvas by Rajkumar Venkatesan and Jim Lecinski, AI Strategy for Sales and Marketing by Katie King, and Marketing 7.0 by Philip Kotler, Hermawan Kartajaya, and Iwan Setiawan.
-Start here if you own AI adoption, budget, operating model, or customer strategy.
+Start here if you're responsible for AI adoption, budget, operating model, or customer strategy.

 1. The AI Marketing Canvas, Second Edition: A Five-Step AI Plan for Marketers (2026)